LynetteLeeSiYing/BudgetBuddy/README.md

 BudgetBuddy💰📊
 ===
+## Project Inspiration

+I embarked on this project with the interest of myself in financial planning tools as well as my enthusiasm for **HSBC**.
+As I have noticed, while HSBC UK mobile app featured transaction categorization, I noticed the absence of a similar feature in apps from my home region, Malaysia, and also in Singapore HSBC app.

+The inspiration for this project stemmed from the belief that transaction categorization is crucial for effective financial planning.
+Even for myself, I downloaded a financial insight app, [Spendee](https://www.spendee.com/), to track my spending habits, and I loved it so much that it inspired the creation of BudgetBuddy.
 ## Project Description:

-In this project, I have made a transaction categorisation on the transaction data taken from [Plaid API](https://plaid.com/docs/api/).
-In addition to that, I have also implemented a budget setter to set a budget on different categories and compare the budget with actual spendings.
+In this project, I have made a *transaction categorisation* on the transaction data taken from [Plaid API](https://plaid.com/docs/api/).
+In addition to that, I have also implemented a *budget setter* to set a budget on different categories and compare the budget with actual spendings.

 ## Project Overview:
 ### Transaction Categorisation